 - Any activity described in NFPA 70E Table 130.5(C) Estimate of the Likelihood of Occurrence of an Arc Flash Incident

-Whenever these types of conditions might exist, an arc flash suit may be required, assuming the voltage and energy thresholds below are met.
+Whenever these types of conditions might exist, an arc flash suit with the correct rating is required.

 Voltage and Electrical Energy Thresholds

 The voltage of the connections is an important element in whether an arc flash suit is required.
 Dangerous arc flashes start occurring at about 120 volts, and escalate quickly in power and danger as voltage increases.